 Why is a Salivary Gland Scan Performed?

-Differentiation between obstructive and inflammatory pathologies
+Distinguishing between obstructive and inflammatory conditions.

 How Does the Salivary Gland Scan Work?